stevenhan1991/stevenhan1991.github.io/_pages/FAQ.md

   <ul>
 <li><p><b>Are there specific standard times that students in your group generally take vacation?</b></p>
 </li>
 <li><p>In general, students take vacations during official holidays (e.g., Spring Festival and National Day) and after paper deadlines.
-Students working with me will likely submit papers to IEEE VIS at the end of March, and visualization journals (e.g., IEEE TVCG, CGF, and C&G); so after submiiting a paper, students can take one or two weeks off.</p>
+Students working with me will likely submit papers to IEEE VIS at the end of March, and visualization journals (e.g., IEEE TVCG, CGF, and C&G); so after submiiting a paper, students can take two weeks off.</p>
 </li>
 </ul>